 While a standard customer relationship management (CRM) platform works for many industries—especially those with short, transactional sales cycles—capital markets firms need a CRM geared toward meeting their unique needs.

 What’s the difference between a capital markets CRM and a standard CRM?
-In this article, you’ll learn the key differences between traditional CRM platforms and capital markets CRM platforms so you can make an informed decision when purchasing one.
+In this article, we’ll explore three key distinctions and why they matter for capital markets salespeople, analysts, investors, bankers, and traders.

-1. Automate and streamline unique capital markets workflows
+1. Automate and streamline unique workflows

 3. Maintain compliance and security